 We truly enjoyed the boat ride to Lata Berkoh, took the Canopy Walk, joined the night jungle walk, visited the aboriginal village, hiked up to Bukit Terisek, savored the local gulai tempoyak, and roughed out through the rapids shooting.

-However, if you are an adventures geek, plan for some extreme activities like hiking to the summit of Mount Tahan, which will take you 7-10 days.
+However, if you are an adventure geek, plan for extreme activities like hiking to the summit of Mount Tahan, which will take 7-10 days.

-Come and join us for our three days two nights adventure!
+Come and join us for our three days two, nights adventures!

 Make sure to watch our Taman Negara video!
 It is at the end of this article.

-Taman Negara has been one of the world’s most ancient rainforests for more than 130 million years.
+Taman Negara has been one of the oldest rainforests in the world for more than 130 million years.
 In comparison, the Amazon rainforest in South America is only 55 million years old.

 Taman Negara means National Park in the Malay language.
-Although it covers an area of 4343 square kilometers, most of the activities are centered around the forest entrance at the village called Kuala Tahan.
+Although it covers an area of 4343 square kilometers, most activities center around the forest entrance of the Kuala Tahan village.

-Upon arrival, we unloaded our luggage at the jetty of Kuala Tahan.
+Upon arrival, we unloaded our luggage at the Kuala Tahan jetty.
 If you stay at Mutiara Taman Negara resort, you will be greeted by their staff.
 We plan to stay at Mutiara Taman Negara Resort.
 It is relatively pricy compared to other accommodations, but it is worth it as it is located across the Tembeling River at the edge of the jungle.

-We then got back to the boat, paid RM1 for each person to the boatman, and he will send us to the resort on the opposite side, where the forest is located.
+We then got back to the boat, paid RM1 for each person to the boatman, and he sent us to the resort on the opposite side, where the forest is located.

 It is commendable that tourist activities are kept out of the jungle.
 Shops, mini markets, and other eateries besides Sri Mutaora restaurant are centralized at Kuala Tahan, located on the opposite side of the Tembiling River.

-Upon arrival, we had to climb up some stairs to the resort.
-The resort is thoughtful to install a unique trolley to deliver the luggage up to the resort.
+Upon arrival, we had to climb some stairs to the resort.
+The resort is thoughtful in installing a unique trolley to deliver the luggage up to the resort.

 The reception office is where you make the check-in arrangement and the assembly place for all the excursion trips.

-We have to pay RM1 for the entry permit and RM5 for the camera license at the Park Centre behind the reception before entering Taman Negara.
+We must pay RM1 for the entry permit and RM5 for the camera license at the Park Centre behind the reception, which also acts as the park headquarters.

 Finally, we arrived at our chalet, settled in, and headed back to the reception for our first activity, the rapid shooting trip.

-We took the boat traveling upstream of Sungai Tembiling.
+We took the boat traveling upstream of Sungai Tembeling.
 The water was calm initially, enjoying the soothing music of the gurgling waters.